John Dewey

 He became a leading proponent of the new philosophy of American pragmatism developed by Charles Sanders Peirce and William James in the 1860's

-Dewey studied psychology with the first American Ph.D in psychology, G.Stanley Hall (James was his Harvard adviser).
-Hall founded the American Journal of Psychology in 1887 and was elected the first president of the new American Psychological Association in 1892.
+He studied psychology with the first American Ph.D in psychology, G.Stanley Hall (James was his adviser), who founded the American Journal of Psychology in 1887 and was elected the first president of the new American Psychological Association in 1892.